rcl-cloud-apps/cloud101/6-dns.md

 ![dns](images/dns-ns2.PNG)

-- Now that you have the name servers, you need to update the parent domain with the DNS name servers.
-Each registrar has its own DNS management tools to change the name server records for a domain.
+- Now that you have the name servers, you need to update the parent domain with the DNS name servers

+- Each registrar has its own DNS management tools to change the name server records for a domain

-- In your domain registrar, navigate to the DNS portal
+- In your domain registrar (eg: GoDaddy), navigate to the DNS portal

 ![dns](images/dns-godaddy-open.PNG)